iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Was great, now causing issues.
 Now causing my phone to overheat and not charge above 86%<br> :date: __2021-03-30 08:52:27__

-> I was so excited to contribute to a worthy cause, but it makes my phone unusable when charging.
-It just needs to have some more settings.<br> :date: __2021-03-07 18:17:45__

 #### 1-star reviews